 Our Annual Conversation with Government took place on 10 February 2020 and our Governance Assurance Statement from this meeting can be found here.

 Coast to Capital is happy to participate in any local authority scrutiny panel it is invited to and holds an annual meeting of the Joint Committee which is responsible for ensuring the democratic accountability of the LEP to all local authorities within its area.
 To date, no requests have been made; however, all information about local authority scrutiny panels we take part in will be made available on our website.

 We also commission an optional annual independent scrutiny report on an aspect of governance of Coast to Capital at the discretion of the Audit Committee.
 Our management response to these reports can be found in the related resources box to the right.
 We are currently undertaking an independent review of our risk management.
 We will be undertaking an independent review of our Backing Business Fund this financial year.

 Our single Accountable Body is Croydon Council who formally took this role on 1 October 2018.
 The minutes of the Board meeting where this decision was taken can be found here.
-A Service Level Agreement is being finalised as it is subject to Government confirming the duration this role can be delivered by Croydon Council.
+A Service Level Agreement can be found in the related resources.